-Please leave a message on Compass, phone the office and/or leave a message before 9.30am if your child is absent on any day.
-On their return, please supply a written note.
+Please submit an absence note on Compass, phone the office and/or leave a message before 9.30am if your child is absent on any day.
+On their return, please supply a written note or doctor's certificate.
 If a student is to be away longer than a week please keep the school informed of progress.
 The school is required to report any unexplained absences to Regional Office.

-If you know your child will be absent for an extended period of time, please notify the school in writing BEFORE the absence.
+If you know your child will be absent for an extended period of time, please notify the principal in writing BEFORE the absence.
 An education plan will be prepared by the class teacher.